-Rights group blames Brazilian government for Amazon fires
+Fires rage in Amazon rainforest as Brazil’s president, rights group trade blame

-RIO DE JANEIRO (AP) — Amnesty International says Brazilian government failures are responsible for fires raging in the Amazon rainforest.
+RIO DE JANEIRO — Amnesty International says Brazilian government failures are responsible for fires raging in the Amazon rainforest.

 The comment by the rights group on Thursday came after Brazilian President Jair Bolsonaro suggested some non-governmental groups could be setting the blazes in retaliation for losing state funds under his administration.